dpneumo/Dijkstra/README.md

 	 - <=> method compares nodes by path distance

-Ruby does not natively implement a priority queue.
-The Set, @q, holding nodes that implement the 'spaceship' operator, <=>, and including the Comparable module provides the functionality of a priority queue that Dijkstra requires.
+Ruby does not natively implement a priority queue. @q is a Set instance that holds nodes that implement the 'spaceship' operator ( <=> ) and include the Comparable module tp provide the functionality of a priority queue that Dijkstra requires.

 The demo code is my solution to AoC2022 Day12 Part1.
 It is problem specific but uses the more generic Dijkstra implementation to search for the shortest path.